 - What’s one accomplishment I’ve achieved since the last meeting?
 (It does not have to directly affect the team.
 It can be personal.)

-- What’s one thing I’ve done for the team this month?
+- What’s one thing you’ve done for the team this month?
 Examples: started an assigned task, reflected about a personal attitude or trait, increased your capacity/ability/learning.

 - What’s one hope you have for this team?

 - How has the team been successful this year?

 - Identify one thing our team could do better.

 - Offer one suggestion for improving trust among team members.

 - Share a fear you have about this team.

 - What’s one thing you’re proud of right now?

 - Describe a time when you felt frightened.
 (This can take up a lot of time, with lots of interesting stories.)

 - What was your worst job?